First International Paperclay Symposium "Paperclay - firing fibres"

 Pyre Journal article explaining the origin and processes at the Symposium.

-Ceramic Technical journal article about issues arising at the Symposium and Studio.
+Ceramic Technical journal article about issues arising during studio discussions and the Symposium.